DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - The primary purpose of security operations practices is to safeguard assets such as information, systems, devices, facilities, and apps, and helping organizations to detect, prevent, and respond to security threats
 - Implementing common security operations concepts, along with performing periodic security audits and reviews, demonstrates a level of due care and due diligence.
 Note📝 Security audits and reviews help ensure that an organization is following its policies but wouldn’t directly check systems for vulnerabilities.

-- 7.4.1 Need-to-know/least privilege
+- 7.4.1 🔴Need-to-know/least privilege: Least privilege is based upon limiting access and ability as determined by a subject's security clearance or permission group, while need-to-know is more 📝selective and determined by a task that needs to be completed by a specific subject, even within a security clearance level.
+For example, a user with a secret clearance may be granted access to all general military intelligence.
+Certain users within that security clearance may be given specific tasks and, therefore, provided with information related to their specific task that is inaccessible to others who were not assigned that same task.
     - 💥**Need-to-know principle**: imposes the requirement to grant users 📝access only to data or resources they need to perform assigned work tasks.
 The need-to-know policy operates on the basis that any given system user should be granted access only to portions of sensitive information or materials necessary to perform some task.
         - The Need-To-Know (NTK) principle is used to determine if a user’s access to certain information is necessary to perform their job role sufficiently.
 If a user does not need read access to data to carry out their job role, they should not be granted access.
 The need-to-know principle differs from least privilege because the need-to-know principle is only concerned with read access.
+        - need to know is about the actual data
     - 💥**Least privilege principle**: states that subjects are granted only the privileges necessary to perform assigned work tasks and no more.
 The principle of least privilege ensures that personnel are granted only the 📝permissions they need to perform their job and no more.
         - privilege in this context includes both permissions to data and rights to perform systems tasks
         - limiting and controlling privileges based on this concept protects confidentiality and data integrity